PDLT-University-of-York/test-split-site/docs/ultra/ai-da.md

 A marking rubric is a grid of criteria aligned to different performance levels.
 They can be attached to [Ultra Assignments](../ultra/assignment-set-up.md) to promote consistency and streamline marking and feedback.
 You can create a marking rubric yourself, or AI-DA can generate one as a starting point or to speed up your rubric development.

-!!!
-Tip "Using the Marking Rubric generator effectively"
+!!! ai "Using the Marking Rubric generator effectively"

     This tool is best used to generate broadly the content you need, which you can tweak manually in the rubric editor.
 The more detailed the description provided, the less manual editing will be needed.